Apteco/AptecoCustomChannels/README.md

 6. UploadScript: used to upload a list to the broadcaster, given a tab delimited file
 7. BroadcastScript: used to send a list a message

+# Troubleshooting

+* If the files created from PeopleStage and used by the "upload" scripts have the extension `.converted` then the output encoding in the PeopleStage Channel Editor should be changed to another encoding.
+* If some umlauts are not used correctly, then the script is maybe saved in the wrong encoding.
+It should be UTF-8.